MANGRYANG/showdown/README.md

 The game engine for this project is being developed entirely in C++ to ensure optimal performance and full control over game mechanics.<br>
 The CLI-based approach allows for a lightweight and accessible gameplay experience without relying on external graphical libraries.<br>

-<b>Multiplayer Environment Setup</b>

-This game enables real-time communication between players through a socket server, creating a multiplayer environment.<br>
-This allows players on different devices to connect and enjoy the game together.<br>

 <br>

 # Created By